 1) The methods do not take into account the known statistical challenges of calling ASB or ASE and current advances in this area.
 The authors simply resort to a simple binomial test setting a minimum depth of 6 reads.
 It should be obvious that even with an FDR of 5 or 10% that low depth sites are going to be enriched in significant sites.
 They should plot depth by percentage of significant sites as a sanity check.

-Response: As mentioned, we agree with the reviewer’s comment and will build a more sophisticated statistical model to accommodate overdispersion.